BlackTechX011/Hacx-GPT/README.md

 ```

 The first time you run it, you will be prompted to enter your API key.
 It will be saved locally for future sessions.

 ---

+## :date: Roadmap & TODO

+We are constantly evolving the HacxGPT framework.
+Here are some of the technical milestones we are currently targeting:

+- [ ] **Advanced Reasoning Support:** Deep-think/Reasoning capabilities for complex problem-solving.
+- [ ] **Agentic Capabilities:** Autonomous tool use and multi-step execution chains.
+- [ ] **Web Search Integration:** Real-time data retrieval for up-to-date context.
+- [ ] **Advanced File Analysis:** Native support for processing large datasets and documents.

+---